mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Welcome;
 ~~~~~

-In the description of the tree as a list of nodes, the `credential`
+In the description of the tree as a list of nodes, the `client_init_key`
 field for a node MUST be populated if and only if that node is a
-leaf in the tree (i.e., a node with an even index).
+leaf in the tree.

 On receiving a Welcome message, a client processes it using the following steps:

 * Identify an entry in the `key_packages` array where the `client_init_key_hash`
   value corresponds to one of this client's ClientInitKeys, using the hash
   indicated by the `cipher_suite` field.
 If no such field exists, or if the
   ciphersuite indicated in the ClientInitKey does not match the one in the
   Welcome message, return an error.

 * Decrypt the `encrypted_key_package` using HPKE with the algorithms indicated